 The garden part of the Wereld of Kina is located north of the house (about 20 minutes by bus).
 It has a lovely garden with 1500 plants, some grouped in locations such as medicinal plants, cut flowers, etc. There are music-making structures and even an area where toddlers can relinquish their pacifiers in a ceremony each winter.
 The garden is a reconstruction of the oldest hot garden in Belgium.
 The garden is the site of the original museum, previously called the “School Museum” which was founded in 1924.
 Inside the building, there are fun exhibits on bees, spiders and mushrooms, among other things.
 The ladybug room is perfect for even the youngest visitors to wander around.
 They also have live creatures including an amazing collection of walking sticks!

 The house and garden are both fun places to spend some time with your child.
 Even if they don’t speak or read Dutch, there is plenty they can experience and enjoy.
-Plus, kids get in free and if you have a Gent Identity card, adults are only 1.50 euro.
+Plus, kids get in free and if you have a Gent Identity card, adults are only 1.50 euros.
 You can visit both locations in one day or save your ticket and visit the other site within 6 months for free.
 They host special events during school vacations and during Gentse Feesten.
 You can also have a birthday party there.
 Check out the website for more details.

 Wereld van Kina Information